 Chris graduated from NDSU with a dual major in mathematics and computer science.
 Just out of school, he worked at Volition developing networking systems for Red Faction Guerrilla, Saints Row 2, and Saints Row 3.
 Afterwards, he came to Robot where he worked on OMD2 networking and does general programming for various Robot projects.

 Joe abandoned his B.S. in Molecular Biology from Penn State to seek a career in games.
-So far, it’s been worth it – he’s been churning out games for almost eight years now, including Age of Mythology and its expansion, Age of Empires 3, and Halo Wars.
-Originally a Pittsburgh-area native, Joe is waiting for global cooling to kick in and turn Dallas into a temperate zone.
+So far, it’s been worth it – he’s been working on games for thirteen years now, including Age of Mythology, Age of Empires 3, Halo Wars, Age of Empires Online, Echo Prime, and Orcs Must Die!
+1 and 2.
+Originally a Pittsburgh-area native, Joe is waiting for global cooling to kick in to turn Dallas into a temperate zone.

 Tony attended the University of Texas at Austin for two years before striking out on his own.
 In 1989, he founded Ensemble Corporation, a systems consulting firm specializing in building custom enterprise systems.
 Ensemble Corporation was acquired by U.S. Web in 1996.
 Tony then founded game developer Ensemble Studios, the firm responsible for the hit video game franchise Age of Empires.
 Ensemble Studios was acquired by Microsoft in 2001.
 Most recently Tony co-founded Robot Entertainment, a video game developer focused on bringing shared world experiences to the mass market.